SMS Marketing: The Ultimate Guide to Best Practices, Benefits & More

-As customers become harder than ever to reach, text marketing is making a comeback.
-Brands love the 98% open rates, customers love the convenience.
-In this guide, we break down how to get started.
+As customers become harder than ever to reach, SMS marketing is making a comeback.
+Brands love the 98% open rates, customers and love the convenience.
+In this guide, we break down best practices and how to get started.

 What Is SMS Marketing?

-- Boost sales: Send promotions, discounts, and limited-time offers to grow revenue
+- Boost sales: Use SMS marketing to share promotions, discounts, and limited-time offers to grow revenue.

-- Build relationships: Provide customer service and support with 2-way conversations
+- Build relationships: Provide SMS customer service and support with 2-way conversations

-- Generate excitement: Host text-to-win sweepstakes or text-to-vote polls
+- Generate excitement: Host SMS text-to-win sweepstakes or text-to-vote polls

 - Collect leads: Allow potential customers to sign-up for texts or send in one-off questions

-- Nurture leads: Follow-up with leads and keep them engaged with the occasional text
+- Nurture leads: Use SMS to follow-up with leads and keep them engaged with the occasional text message

 It’s worth noting that the above examples are under 160 characters, but you can now send much longer SMS messages.
 More on that later!

-In our 2020 SMS marketing report, we surveyed hundreds of U.S. consumers, business owners, and marketers.
+In our latest SMS marketing report, we surveyed over 1,300 U.S. consumers, business owners, and marketers to determine their preferences and primary motivations pertaining to texting and SMS marketing.
 According to the data, 60% of businesses reported that they plan to increase their text marketing budget over the next year.